Are you looking for a quiet place to study, with or without a computer? Or do you need a place to work together with fellow students?

 - Select a date and time then confirm your reservation.

 - You may only reserve on the day itself.

-- Group study spaces are intended for groups of four or more students.
+- Co-working spaces are intended for groups of four or more students.
 One student must reserve on behalf of the whole group.